-Cheyenne, Wyoming's capitol city, is a wonderful place to visit for anyone interested in cowboys and Old West history.
-Cheyenne hosts the huge and famous Cheyenne Frontier Days each July, 10 days of fun that includes rodeos, parades, and more.
+Cheyenne, Wyoming's capital, is a wonderful place to visit for anyone interested in cowboys and Old West history.
+Every July, Cheyenne hosts the huge Cheyenne Frontier Days festival, which includes rodeos, parades, and more.
 Western history can be explored at the Cheyenne Frontier Days' Old West Museum, the Cheyenne Depot Museum, or by taking a walking tour through the historic district.
-That is to say, the city is surprisingly full of attractions and activities to keep you busy on your visit.
+That is to say, the city is surprisingly full of attractions and activities to keep you busy on your next visit.

 01 of 08

 Open year-round, the Old West Museum focuses on the history of the Cheyenne Frontier Days, the "world's largest outdoor rodeo and western celebration," but also includes a rich collection of western artifacts and exhibits that highlight the cultural history of the region.
 The museum holds a significant collection of horse-drawn vehicles—many of them in original condition—that include stagecoaches, a milk wagon, and a chuckwagon.
 The Cheyenne Frontier Days Hall of Fame, meeting space, children's programs, and a museum store are among the Old West Museum's offerings.

 02 of 08